-Oliver Emanuel was selected for Accelerator in the June 2019 call out and offered funding to research and develop a new piece of writing for young audiences called I Am Tiger.
+Oliver Emanuel was selected for Accelerator in June 2019 and offered funding to research and develop a new piece of writing for young audiences: I Am Tiger.

 I Am Tiger

 You wouldn’t have known my big brother was sad by looking at him.

 He didn’t wear sad clothes.

 All the girls were after him… boys too…

 But… turns out… my big brother wasn’t just the most popular boy at school, he was also the saddest.